jiahaog/UltimateWhiteboard/README.md

 An universal iOS application designed to act as a virtual whiteboard for the Ultimate Frisbee Sport.
 Animations made with [Facebook's Pop animation framework](https://github.com/facebook/pop)

-Compatibile with iOS 7.x - 8.1
+Compatible with iOS 7.x - 8.1

 ## Functions
 * Two finger pinch to select and manipulate multiple markers